 Haiti is the poorest country in the American continent and within the 25 poorest nations in the world, according to all rankings.

-Like in all the countries I have been to, most people you meet in Haiti are nice and pleasant, but I also found some beggars to be particularly intense and aggressive, so be mentally prepared to handle such situations.
+As with all the countries I have been to, most people you meet in Haiti are nice and pleasant, but I also found some beggars to be particularly intense and aggressive, so be mentally prepared to handle such situations.

 Getting ripped-off isn’t the general norm but once in a while, some people may try to overcharge you.